MiDiTeS/IntroToRforLinguistics02/Module_3/01_Sentiment_Data_scraping.md

                    html_text())}) -> DS.df
 ```

-If we have a look at `DS.df` we are going to notice that the code scraped all the paragraphs and idetified each of them with the title.
+If we have a look at `DS.df` we are going to notice that the code scraped all the paragraphs and identified each of them with the title.

 We now need to collapse it in a single line per article.
 One possibility would be the command